haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 I spent around a month developing this project, meant to be a proof-of-concept prototype application for the IBM Cloud.
 You can find its github [here](http://github.com/haodafan/IBMCloudDemo-FNTPR).
 The github shows the ReadMe.MD file, which contains some basic information about my project.

-To DOWNLOAD the source files for my project, simply open command prompt in the correct folder, and type the command:
+To download the source files for my project, simply open command prompt in the correct folder, and type the command:

 `git clone https://github.com/haodafan/IBMCloudDemo-FNTPR.git`